kannibalox/pyrosimple/docs/howto.rst

 The ``--from-view $hash //`` is an efficient way to select a specific item by hash, in case you wondered. ``hash=‹infohash›`` in contrast loads all items, then filters out just one.
-And ``--anneal unique`` prevents items duplicated by name to be processed several times (by ignoring the duplicates).

 A variant of this is to use a flag file in the download's directory – such a file can be created and checked by simply poking the file system, which